-- 1. You are given a sample of approximately 100 mg of pure potassium iodate, KIO3.
+- 1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
 The exact mass is written on the label of the vial.
-Record it in the table. - 2.
+Report it in the table below. - 2.
 Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionised water.
 This solution is called S. - 3.
-To a 100 mL conical flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL measuring cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL measuring cylinder. - 4.
-Swirl the conical flask, cover it with Parafilm and keep it in your cupboard for at least five minutes. - 5.
+In a 100 mL Erlenmeyer (conical) flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL graduated cylinder. - 4.
+Swirl the Erlenmeyer (conical) flask, cover it with Parafilm and keep it in the cupboard for at least five minutes. - 5.
 Fill the burette with the provided thiosulfate solution using a beaker.
-Titrate the contents of the conical flask with constant swirling.
-When the liquid turns pale yellow, add ten drops of the starch solution and continue to titrate until the solution becomes colourless.
+Titrate the content of the Erlenmeyer (conical) flask with constant swirling.
+When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colourless.
 Record the titration volume $V_1$ . - 6.
 Repeat the procedure (steps 3-5) as needed.

-Mass of potassium iodate

-(report the value on the label)
+Mass of potassium iodate (report the value on the label)

-Analysis $V_1$ / mL
+Analysis n° $V_1$ / $\mathrm{mL}$

 1

 2

 3

 Reported value V 1 / mL